-An inpatient treatment program that has experience treating a variety of anxiety disorders can be very effective for helping individuals overcome their anxiety.
-By entering into an inpatient program you will be able to step back from the stress of daily life, some of which may trigger your anxiety, and allow you to focus entirely on the healing process.
-Additionally, through an inpatient treatment program individuals will be able to engage in a number of different therapeutic methods and get any medication that they may need.
-With proper treatment and support you can get control of your life back.
+An inpatient treatment center that has experience treating a variety of anxiety disorders can be very effective for helping individuals overcome their anxiety.
+By entering into a mental health inpatient program at a center for anxiety, you will be able to step back from the stress of daily life, some of which may trigger your anxiety, and allow you to focus entirely on the healing process.
+Additionally, through an inpatient treatment program at a mental health center, individuals will be able to engage in a number of different therapeutic methods and get any medication that they may need.
+With proper treatment and support, you can get control of you anxiety and get your life back.

 Program Philosophy and Benefits

-At Vantage Point we provide a full continuum of behavioral health and addiction treatment services for children, adolescents, adults, and seniors that are in need of our care.
+At Vantage Point, located in Fayetteville, we provide a full continuum of behavioral health and addiction treatment services for children, adolescents, adults, and seniors that are in need of our center’s care.
 We are dedicated to providing each one of our clients with confidential care in a caring environment that is designed to promote crisis resolution, positive self-awareness, and personal growth.
-Our highly qualified staff provides care 24 hours a day to help ensure the safety of each and every individual in our programs.
-Throughout all of our programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.
+Our center’s highly qualified staff provides care 24 hours a day to help ensure the safety of each and every individual in our programs.
+Throughout all of our programs at our center, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.

 Types of Treatment Offered at Vantage Point

-Before being admitted into Vantage Point you will first be assessed by an assessment specialist who will conduct a comprehensive evaluation to determine your current needs.
-Once the evaluation has been completed, the assessor will consult with one of our psychiatrists to determine your most appropriate level of care.
-Treatment is under the medical direction and supervision of our psychiatrists and administered by our wonderful nurses, social workers, therapists, recreational specialists, special education teachers, and other mental health professionals.
-Some of the therapeutic methods we use to treat anxiety include:
+Before being admitted into Vantage Point for anxiety treatment, you will first be assessed by an assessment specialist who will conduct a comprehensive evaluation to determine your current needs.
+Once the evaluation has been completed, the assessor will consult with one of our center’s psychiatrists to determine your most appropriate level of care.
+Mental health treatment is under the medical direction and supervision of our psychiatrists and administered by our wonderful nurses, social workers, therapists, recreational specialists, special education teachers, and other mental health professionals.
+Some of the therapeutic methods we use at our center to treat anxiety include:

-Medication management: It is not uncommon for individuals to need an antianxiety medication in the beginning stages of treatment in order to help control some of the overwhelming symptoms, until better coping skills are learned.
-For many individuals once they have learned how to more effectively control their anxiety, medication use can be reduced or even eliminated.
-In some instances other individuals will be battling co-occurring disorders and may need longer-term medication.
+Medication management: It is not uncommon for individuals to need an antianxiety medication in the beginning stages of mental health treatment in order to help control some of the overwhelming symptoms, until better coping skills are learned.
+For many individuals, once they have learned how to more effectively control their anxiety, medication use can be reduced or even eliminated.
+In some instances, other individuals will be battling co-occurring disorders and may need longer-term medication.

-Individual therapy: Each patient receives at least one individual session per week, but more sessions are held as needed.
+Individual therapy: Each patient at our center receives at least one individual session per week during anxiety treatment, but more sessions are held as needed.
 During individual therapy you can learn to identify possible triggers for your anxiety and how to cope with overwhelming emotions.

 Family therapy: Having someone in the family with an anxiety disorder can put a lot of strain on family relationships.
 Family therapy is held at least once a week and is there to help mend some of the bonds that may have been broken and allows all members of the family time to express their personal emotions.

-In addition to our traditional therapies we offer a number of experiential programs.
+In addition to our traditional therapies, we offer a number of experiential programs at our center for mental health treatment.
 Some of these include:

 - Expressive therapy